Our story here at A Step in Time in Virginia Beach, VA is a fun one worth sharing.

 Donny offered a solution to Ray’s problem: Donny would sell Ray his chimney cleaning equipment for $300, and if Ray liked the business, he could keep cleaning.
 If Ray did not like the business, Donny would buy the same equipment back for $300.

 Donny taught Ray how to clean chimneys for about a week, and then Ray flew the nest on his own.
 Ray quickly learned everything there was to know concerning the chimney cleaning and repair business.
 Ray became CSIA-certified, and Nicole thought of the name, “Step in Time.”
-Wanting to be first in the telephone book, the name “A Step in Time” was born.
+Wanting to be first in the telephone book, the name “A Step in Time” in Virginia Beach, VA was born.

-Ten years later, with the help of Ray’s first employee, Matt Watkins, A Step in Time has expanded to seven different states and—by footprint— is the largest chimney cleaning and repair business in the United States.
+Ten years later, with the help of Ray’s first employee, Matt Watkins, A Step in Time in Virginia Beach, VA has expanded to seven different states and—by footprint— is the largest chimney cleaning and repair business in the United States.

 Ray Gessner, P.E. is the founder and C.E.O. of A Step in Time.
 He is a professionally licensed engineer with an MS in civil engineering.